No matter its size, every business runs on contracts.

-From employment contracts and sales agreements to the various types of legal documents required by operational necessity, this paperwork is critical to your financial success.
+From employment and sales agreements to the various types of legal documents required by operational necessity, well-written business contracts are critical to your financial success.

-Unfortunately, these legal agreements can be overwhelming if you’re unfamiliar with them.
-That’s especially true when you need to write one for yourself or for your company.
+Legally binding agreements can be overwhelming if you’re unfamiliar with them, especially when you need to write one for yourself or for your company.

 Let’s jump in.